Seoul FC

-Seoul FC was a South Korean semi-professional football club that competed for 27 years in the semi-professional division.
+Seoul Metropolitan Government Football Club was a South Korean semi-professional football club that competed for 27 years in the semi-professional division.
 It was owned and funded by Seoul Metropolitan Government.

 The club was founded on January 15, 1976, and joined the second stage of the 2003 National League season as temporary replacements for Hallelujah FC.
 Despite a reasonable mid-table finish, the club withdrew from the league as Hallelujah wanted to return for the 2004 season, and Seoul City were officially wound up on December 31, 2003.